ethanyu68/Ensemble-Dehazing-Network/readme.md

 	`python eval_EDN_AT.py --cuda`

 ## TO train the model
+- Make sure training dataset to be in .h5 file.
+In addition, input dataset are stored of size NxCx256x256 under 'INPUT' dataset name and target dataset are stored of size NXCX256X256 under dataset name 'TARGET'.
-Navigate to the downloaded folder, in terminal, run the main files:
+- Navigate to the downloaded folder, in terminal, run the main files:
 	`python main_xxxx.py --cuda`

 ## FILES